shadow-mooses/shadow-mooses/README.md

 ## What am I dabbling with?

-I have really enjoyed some rudimentary software development.
-I made a task tracker that logs daily tasks with time stamps as well as an app that cleans up a local directory and organizes files based on their extension type.
+I have really enjoyed some fundamental software development.
+I made an interactive task tracker using python, jinja and flask library where users can log daily tasks with time stamps and session cookies for security.
+I also wrote as well as an app that cleans up a local file directory and organizes files based on their extension type.
 Both of these are in my public repositories.